Nguyen

-Nguyễn (阮) (sometimes abbreviated as Ng̃) is the most common surname among Vietnamese people.
+Nguyễn (sometimes abbreviated as Ng̃) is the most common surname among Vietnamese people.
 Outside of Vietnam, the surname is commonly rendered without diacritics as Nguyen.
 (Note: If written without diacritics, "Nguyen" may be sometimes confused with "nguyên" or "Nguyên", which are respectively a different word and another given name.)
 (Note: In French, "Nguyên" is an alternative spelling of Nguyen, both differing from the native Vietnamese spelling.
 "Nguyên" is sometimes used, since in French "ê" is graphically the closest character to "ễ".)
 By some estimates 30 to 39 percent of Vietnamese people bear this surname.

 Origin and usage

 Nguyễn is the transcription of the Sino-Vietnamese pronunciation of the character 阮, which originally was used to write a name of a state in Gansu or ruan, an ancient Chinese instrument.
+In Vietnamese, Nguyễn is primarily used as a surname and is the most common family name in Vietnam.
 The same Chinese character is often romanized as Ruǎn in Mandarin and as Yuen in Cantonese.

-Distribution of Vietnamese family names.
-Họ khác means "other surnames".